Xto-dev/PaintTogether/README.md

 - Try a hard refresh (Ctrl+Shift+R or Cmd+Shift+R)
 - Check browser console for JavaScript errors

+### Layers Not Syncing
+- Verify Socket.io connection in browser console
+- Check that all users are in the same room
+- Ensure layer events are being sent (check Network tab)
+- Try refreshing the page to resync with server state

 ### Cursors Not Appearing
 - Verify Socket.io connection in browser console
 - Check that multiple users are in the same room
 - Ensure cursor-move events are being sent (check Network tab)

+### Undo/Redo Not Working
+- Verify you have made at least one stroke before attempting undo
+- Check that keyboard shortcuts are not being intercepted by browser
+- Ensure you are on the correct layer (undo is per-layer)

+### Brush Cursor Not Visible
+- Move mouse over the canvas area
+- Check that canvas is not in eyedropper mode
+- Verify CSS is loaded correctly

 ### Python Script Errors
 ```bash